IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 - Fine-grained sandpaper
 - Glossy photo paper or thermal transfer paper (its size should be greater than or equal to the manufactured PCB)
 - Clothes iron
-- Acetone or solvent (also, any liquid dishwashing detergent can be used for decreasing)
+- Acetone or solvent (also, any liquid dishwashing detergent can be used)
 - Alcohol
 - Plastic or glass container for etching PCB
 - Hydrogen peroxide, 3% solution, 100 ml.